ronghao233/people-reid/README.md

 ## 2. Use free GPU
 Edit-> Notebook settings, select GPU
 ## 3. Execute the command (press alt+enter to execute quickly)
-colab is equivalent to jupyter notebook, you can run python code directly,
-This notebook can also execute some commands under linux, because this is actually a linux virtual machine, but when you execute linux commands, you must add!
-In front of it,   such as:
+colab is equivalent to jupyter notebook, you can run python code directly, This notebook can also execute some commands under linux, because this is actually a linux virtual machine, but when you execute linux commands, you must add ! in front of it, such as:
 ```
 !ls, !pwd.
 ```